CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

  -Pipeline: Jay Stanley

 ### Introduction:
- How might SNPs in Carl’s genome impact the use of CRISPR as a treatment?
+ &nbsp;How might SNPs in Carl’s genome impact the use of CRISPR as a treatment?__
- How to find PAM sites in the human reference genome as well as Carl’s genome and what are their similarities?
+ &nbsp;How to find PAM sites in the human reference genome as well as Carl’s genome and what are their similarities?__
- How to calculate the sgRNA libraries for the reference genome and Carl’s genome and different are these two sets?
+ &nbsp;How to calculate the sgRNA libraries for the reference genome and Carl’s genome and different are these two sets?__
 This project answers the three basic questions above and more.